 The inscriptions are:

-In the catalogue of the Tanavoli example James Allan lists a number of further examples all of which can be linked to this group.
-He suggests that a number of them are from the same workshop, and that this was probably located in Isfahan.
-He also quotes the Russian visitor Kotov who visited Isfahan somwhat earlier in in 1624-5 who described the standards in some detail, describing the iron standards at the top of long bending poles that swayed through the assembled people as they moved (P. M. Kemp (trans. and ed.), Russian Travellers to India and Persia [1624-1798], Kotov, Yefremov, Danibegov, Delhi, 1959, p.25, quoted in Allan, op.cit., p.259).
+Allan quotes the Russian visitor Kotov who visited Isfahan in 1624-25 somewhat earlier than this 'alam was produced.
+He described the standards in some detail, mentioning the iron examples at the top of long bending poles that swayed through the assembled people as they moved (P. M. Kemp (trans. and ed.), Russian Travellers to India and Persia [1624-1798], Kotov, Yefremov, Danibegov, Delhi, 1959, p.25, quoted in Allan, op.cit., p.259).
 The tall upper "spear" on the present 'alam is presumably designed to sway in the same way as the earlier ones did on the top of their wooden poles.